Chik-Network/chik_clvm_tools/README.md

 ## Basic example

-The high level language is a superset of [clvm](https://github.com/Chik-Network/clvm), adding several operators.
+The high level language is a superset of [klvm](https://github.com/Chik-Network/klvm), adding several operators.
 The main supported operator is `mod` which lets you define a set of macros and functions, and an entry point that calls them.
 Here's an example.

     (mod (INDEX)
          (defun factorial (VALUE) (if (= VALUE 1) 1 (* VALUE (factorial (- VALUE 1)))))
          (factorial INDEX)
          )

-You can copy this to a file `fact.clvm`, then compile it with `run fact.clvm` and you'll see output like
+You can copy this to a file `fact.klvm`, then compile it with `run fact.klvm` and you'll see output like

 `(a (q 2 2 (c 2 (c 5 ()))) (c (q 2 (i (= 5 (q .
 1)) (q 1 .
 1) (q 18 5 (a 2 (c 2 (c (- 5 (q .
 1)) ()))))) 1) 1))`

 You can then run this code with `brun`, passing in a parameter.
 Or pipe it using this `bash` quoting trick:

-    $ brun "`run fact.clvm`" "(5)"
+    $ brun "`run fact.klvm`" "(5)"
     120

 This affirms that 5! = 120.